 This editorial is Part Two of a four-part series in honor of Black History Month where the editorial board discusses ways in which Georgetown must atone for its history of racism and change the culture of the university when it comes to race.
-Part One can be found here.
+For more, see Part One and Part Three.

 Georgetown cannot be an anti-racist institution until it educates its students in anti-racism.